edenbrln/edenbrln/README.md

 **Data Analyst | United Nations System Experience 🇺🇳**

 Welcome to my GitHub page!
-I am Hyeonjeong Park, a data analyst with a strong background in leveraging data to drive impactful decision-making.
+I am Dongjoo Park, a data analyst with a strong background in leveraging data to drive impactful decision-making.
 With hands-on experience in the United Nations system, I have worked on diverse projects that involve data collection, analysis, and visualization. 💻📊

 ### Tools & Technologies:
 - **SQL**